How to determine the right solution for your space

-All sound absorption products are not equal; they must be porous enough to allow air molecules and sound energy to permeate yet have enough density to prevent the same air and energy from coming back out.
+All sound absorption products are not equal.
+They must be porous enough to allow air molecules and sound energy to permeate, yet have enough density to prevent the same air and energy from coming back out.

 Materials don’t only absorb or reflect sound, they also can diffuse or ‘spread’ sound.
-This ‘spread’ is called sound diffusion and relates to the surface texture of the material.
+This ‘spread’ is called sound diffusion, and relates to the surface texture of the material.

 Diffusors randomly or accurately spread sound energy across an area.
 They do not absorb much energy.
 They work best in large open spaces where there is a distance between the diffusors and the listener.

 A rough or uneven surface is a good sound diffuser.
-Soundwaves reflected from a rough or uneven surface are spread in many directions, and this helps to dissipate or break down the sound energy.
+Soundwaves reflected from a rough or uneven surface are spread in many directions, which helps to dissipate or break down the sound energy.